llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize/avoid-c-arrays.rst

 .. option:: AllowStringArrays

-  When set to `true` (default is `false`), incomplete array types constructed from string literals will be ignored.
+  When set to `true` (default is `false`), variables of character array type with deduced length, initialized directly from string literals, will be ignored.
+  This option doesn't affect cases where length can't be deduced, resembling pointers, as seen in class members and parameters.
 Example:

   .. code:: c++